 1. Use glass, stainless steel and silicone containers to store your foods.
 I suggest these:

-- Glass Mason Jars.
+Glass Mason Jars.
 I use these from Ball.

-- Silicon Food Storage: I recently discovered these food containers that are super lightweight and collapsible and pretty awesome.
+Silicone Food Storage: I recently discovered these food containers that are super lightweight and collapsible and pretty awesome.

 4. Swap your electric water kettle for one with no plastic - opt for stainless steel (I own and love this one from Smeg) or glass and stainless combo.
-(Note: it's especially important to avoid plastic in items that you heat up because that's what most causes chemicals to leech!)
+Note: it's especially important to avoid plastic in items that you heat up because that's what most causes chemicals to leech!.

-7. Avoid plastics in your cothes.
+7. Avoid plastics in your clothes.
 I recently learned that many types of synthetic fiber clothing also contain plastics and plastic chemicals (crazy, right?!).
 So when possible, opt for natural fiber clothing (like cotton, wool, hemp, linen, etc) over synthetics like polyester, lycra, etc. Especially for your underwear and for your babies.

 Share my blog with others, so we can all be part of this ripple effect to improve our health and that of our planet!